Health and Wellbeing

 7 ways to develop inner strength to help you cope in the now normal and next new normal

-Dr. Shake Hocson, past president of the Philippine Guidance and Counseling Association, Inc. and guidance director of FEU Manila and Makati, talks about how we can use pandemic-induced stress factors to boost our inner strength.
+Dr. Shake Hocson, past president of the Philippine Guidance and Counseling Association, Inc. & guidance director of FEU Manila and Makati, talks about how we can use pandemic-induced stress factors to boost our inner strength.

 By Dr. Shake Hocson